 access, which is used by

-gitolite-shell as well as the update hook code to check for permissions.
+gitolite-shell as well as by the update hook code to check for permissions.

 This code has a few optimisations, including very simple, localised, caching